Fred Robert Trotter

 Frederick Robert Trotter (August 20, 1861 – September 4, 1934) was a farmer and political figure in Nova Scotia, Canada.
 He represented Antigonish County in the Nova Scotia House of Assembly from 1903 to 1919 as a Liberal member.

-He was born in Antigonish, Nova Scotia, the son of Robert Trotter, a Scottish immigrant, and Ann Maclennan.
-He was the grandson of the Reverend Thomas Trotter.
-He was educated at Saint Francis Xavier College.
-Trotter served on the town council for Antigonish and was mayor in 1897 and 1898.
+Frederick was the grandson of the Reverend Thomas Trotter, born in Antigonish, Nova Scotia, to Robert Trotter, a Scottish immigrant, and Ann Maclennan.
+He was schooled at Saint Francis Xavier College, a liberal arts institution founded in 1853.
+He served on the town council for Antigonish and was elected mayor in 1897 and 1898.
 He was first elected to the provincial assembly in a 1903 by-election held after Angus McGillivray was named to the bench.
 Trotter died in Antigonish.